 “Deception is the one thing that cannot be worked through because it denies the problem.” – Dr. Henry Cloud.

-The second step in building trust in your marriage
+Step 3 for building trust in your marriage (effective communication)

-Needless to say, if the first step in building trust is transparency, naturally, the second step will be… effective communication.
+Needless to say, if the second step in building trust is transparency, naturally, the third step will be… effective communication.
 It’s one of the most important marriage skills that will get you closer to building trust with your spouse.

-Effective communication will also help you to communicate without fighting, feel heard, and be able to learn how to empathetically listen to your spouse.
+Effective communication will also help you to communicate without fighting, feel heard, and be able to listen empathetically to your spouse.